-The continued construction of residential, multi-family and commercial property resulted in a 2.6% increase in taxable property values over the prior year.
-The median home value is projected to increase 5.8%-over the next five years (Lee County Economic Development-Community Profile).
-The Village is excited that it will be home to two new hospitals as approved by Florida regulators.
+The continued construction of residential, multi-family and commercial property resulted in a 2.4% increase in taxable property values over the prior year.
+The median home value is projected to increase 10% over the next five years (Lee County Economic Development-Community Profile).
+The Village has benefitted by the construction of a new 150,000 square foot medical clinic developed by the Lee Health Medical System.
+In addition, Estero is the epicenter of new residential development with over 15,000 single family homes recently permitted and in various stages of construction on our outskirts.
+The entirety of this new construction views Estero as their home community.
 These new facilities are anticipated to provide significant employment opportunities as well as economic support for existing residential, commercial and retail properties.
 As a result, the Village's taxable property values are predicted to increase for the next few fiscal years; however, growth may slow as the Village nears build-out of vacant land.

-The unemployment rate in 2019 for Lee County was 3.4% compared to 3.6% in Florida and 3.9% nationally (Labor Market Statistics, Local Area Unemployment Statistics Program).
+The COVID-19 pandemic impacted the local economy.
+The unemployment rate in 2020 for Lee County was 6.1% compared to 7.2% in Florida and 7.9% nationally (Labor Market Statistics, Local Area Unemployment Statistics Program).